tttapa/pykz/README.md

 pykz aims to provide a syntax similar to matplotlib, but with the possibility of directly generating (and controlling!) your tikz code.

-The benefit over alternatives like [tikzplotlib](https://github.com/nschloe/tikzplotlib) is pykz was designed explicitly with pgfplots in mind, whereas the goal of tikzplotlib is to map matplotlib concepts to pgfplots.
+The benefit over alternatives like [tikzplotlib](https://github.com/nschloe/tikzplotlib) is that pykz was designed explicitly with pgfplots in mind, whereas the goal of tikzplotlib is to map matplotlib concepts to pgfplots.
-This is arguably more convenient if you already have code for matplotlib, but it often still requires manual tweaking to the resulting tex-files. pykz aims to provide more control over the final output directly in Python, so no manual tweaking is required afterwards.
+The latter is arguably more convenient if you already have code for matplotlib, but it often still requires manual tweaking to the resulting tex-files. pykz aims to provide more control over the final output directly in Python, so no manual tweaking is required afterwards.